 Year 9: The year 9 Form Time Programme gives students the opportunity to explore different career paths in their careers lessons.

 For more details of Key Stage 3 Careers programme, please click the link here.

 Year 10: Year 10’s have a series of 2 lessons during the summer term in form time looking at Higher Level Apprenticeships, utilising the school website and other resources to better inform their decision making in the future.

 Year 10’s also visit the National Apprenticeship Show at the Bolton Arena in October each year.

-Within the summer term Year 10’s get the opportunity to meet with Mary O’Brien our Connexions Advisor for one to one meetings.
-Before this point there are also able to meet with Mary by signing up at Students Services.
+Within the summer term Year 10’s get the opportunity to meet with our Connexions Advisor for one to one meetings.
+Before this point they are also able to meet with the Connexions Advisor by signing up at Students Services.

 Year 11: In the autumn term of Year 11 student will again have the opportunity to explore different career paths through enrichment activities.